julianchso/odin-shopping-cart/README.md

 - delete items from cart
 - basic lookup search bar

-### Features to Come!
+### Features to Come (and hurdles to overcome and possible solutions)!

-- localStorage for items fetched from PokéAPI
+- Storing for items fetched from PokéAPI
-- Multi-page available for easy of navigation
+  - Since there are a total of 2,229 items (and hundreds of thousands of lines of code in the JSON file), it would not be practical to fetch all data at once.
+Not only would loading the data take a long time and decrease the user experience, I would also be banned from using pokéAPI.
+  - **Possible Solution**: Use node/express to GET the data and store in a MongoDB database.
+- Pagination/lazy-loading
+  - This feature will allow for a faster user experience while allowing the filter function to filter all items.
 - Search items by category
+  - This feature will be in the sidebar for quicker navigation of items.

 <!-- BUILT WITH -->